vgteam/libbdsg/bdsg/docs/rst/tutorial.rst

 Reading in a Graph from vg
 ==========================

 Graph assembies can be created with `vg <https://github.com/vgteam/vg>`_.
 Many ``.vg`` files that vg 1.28.0 or newer produces will be in HashGraph format, directly loadable by :func:`bdsg.bdsg.HashGraph.deserialize`.
-However, some outputs of streaming operations, including ``vg construct``, will need to be converted.
 To check a file, you can use ``vg stats --format``, like so:

 .. code-block:: bash

     vg stats --format graph.vg

+If you see one of ``format: HashGraph``, ``format: PackedGraph``, or ``format: ODGI``, you can probably (but not always; see the note on encapsulation_) load the graph with :class:`bdsg.bdsg.HashGraph`, :class:`bdsg.bdsg.PackedGraph`, or :class:`bdsg.bdsg.ODGI`, respectively.

-If this produces ``format: VG-Protobuf``, or if you have a ``.xg`` file and it reports ``format: XG``, you will need to convert the graph to HashGraph, PackedGraph, or ODGI format, and load it with the appropriate class.
+However, in some circumstances, you will need to convert the graph to one of those formats.
+Some graphs (most notably, graphs from ``vg construct``) will report ``format: VG-Protobuf``, and ``.xg`` files will report ``format: XG``.
+These graphs will need to be converted to HashGraph, PackedGraph, or ODGI format, and then loaded with the appropriate class.
 For example, you can do this:

 .. code-block:: bash